kentaroi/eleventy-plugin-clean/README.md

 ## What it actually does

 eleventy-plugin-clean uses LMDB, a key-value store, to store all the data needed to keep the `output` directory clean.
-The DB is located at `.eleventy-plugin-clean` in your project root.
+The DB is located at `.plugin-clean` in your project root.

 It keeps the build number of Eleventy project.
 The build number is an integer value that it automatically increases with each Eleventy build.